Kapil-Patel-info/Test-repo/readme.md

 - **Contact** – my email, LinkedIn, and GitHub links.

 The design is simple with a header, navigation bar, and footer.
-I made this to practice web development and showcase my work.
+I made this to practice web development and showcase my work